brunocbr/zettel-composer/README.md

 [^2]: The script doesn't currently support forwarding linking.

-[^3]: I suggest you use underline to format a note title, and avoid asterisks, e. g. `1234 PLATO. _Timaeus_, 29c.markdown`.
+[^3]: I suggest that you use underline to format a note title, and avoid asterisks, e. g. `1234 PLATO. _Timaeus_, 29c.markdown`.